When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do Babies Prefer Warm or Cold Breast Milk?

-Most babies prefer warm milk as it mimics the natural temperature from breastfeeding, but some are perfectly content with room temperature or even cold milk.
+Most babies prefer warm milk because it mimics the natural temperature of breastfeeding, but some babies will happily drink room temperature or cold milk.

 How Many Times Can You Warm Breast Milk?